Upabjojr/sympy/docs/tutorial/basics.rst

 ============

-One of the most common things you might want to do with a mathematical expression is substitution with :meth:`~diofant.core.basic.Basic.subs` method.
+One of the most common things you might want to do with a mathematical expression is substitution with :meth:`~sympy.core.basic.Basic.subs` method.
 It replaces all instances of something in an expression with something else.